spell-music/csound-expression/tutorial/SynthTutorial.md

 ~~~

 Pure tone contains only one partial in the spectrum.
 It's the most naked sound.
-We can make it alittle bit more interesting with different waves.
+We can make it a little bit more interesting with different waves.
 The next wave is
 triangle:

 ~~~